ofinke/stocksandloss/README.md

 * price: string which corresponds to column to use from x, default "Close"

 Output:
-* result: DataFrame with "Date, "macd", "signal" and "histogram" columns
+* result: DataFrame with "Date", "macd", "signal" and "histogram" columns

 ## stoch()
-Stochastic Oscillator, not yet implemented
+Stochastic Oscillator, copied from https://www.learnpythonwithrune.org/pandas-calculate-the-stochastic-oscillator-indicator-for-stocks/

+Inputs:
+* x: DataFrame with stock data
+* period: period for data comparison, default = 14
+* sk: smoothing of k line, default = 2
+* sd: smoothing of d line, default = 4

+Output:
+* result: DataFrame with "Date", "macd", "signal" and "histogram" columns

 ## mcstoch()
 Color indicator based on combination of macd and stochastic oscillator data, not yet implemnted

+Inputs:
+* x: DataFrame with stock data
+* same settings as for macd and stochastic oscillator

+output:
+* result: DataFrame with "Date", "green", "blue", "yellow" and "red" columns (colors are represented as integers 1 and 0)